fbpx

 In the end, pavers are nothing more than small blocks of concrete.
 If anything, you can always crush them and turn them back into gravel.

-This gravel can substitute what would otherwise be an expensive material and become drainage material in several different ways, even on the installation of new pavers.
+This gravel can substitute what would otherwise be an expensive material and become a drainage material in several ways, even during the installation of new pavers.

-If you can crush them into really small pieces, you can even use them on potted plants.
+If you can crush them into tiny pieces, you can even use them on potted plants.

 Foundations